 Provides funding for an Assistant City Clerk position.
-This position will provide a high-level review of records responsive to Public Records Act requests before final review by the City Clerk and oversee the administration of the records retention schedule, including coordinating the retention and destruction of records, training departments Citywide to properly manage destruction of records, and managing off-site records storage.
+This position will provide a high-level review of records responsive to Public Records Act requests before final review by the City Clerk and oversee the administration of the records retention schedule, including coordinating the retention and destruction of records, training \$201,200 departments Citywide to properly manage destruction of records, and managing off-site records storage.
 This position is needed to assist the City Clerk with implementing and maintaining more efficient processes in the City Clerk's Office and will act as the City Clerk in the City Clerk's absence.

-2018-19 Actual 2019-20 Actual 2020-21 Target 2020-21 Actual 2021-22 Target Ele ections: G 1.
-Percentage of official election notices published without errors and on time 100% 100% 100% 100% 100% Le gislative: 2.
-Percentage of agenda packets prepared and distributed five days before a Council meeting 100% 91% ^(A) 100% 100% Discontinue 3.
-Percentage of minutes prepared for a City Council meeting without relevant errors of fact ^(B) 97%(C) 91%(D) >98% 100% >98% 4.
-Percentage of legal hearing notices published and mailed within legal deadlines and per the City's noticing guidelines 96% ^(E) 100% 100% 100% 100% A c 5.
-Iministrative/Support to Council: Percentage of Council service requests responded to within one working day of receipt 100% 100% 100% 100% 100%
+2018-19 Actual 2019-20 Actual 2020-21 Target 2020-21 6 Months 2021-22 Target

+Ele ctions: C C C

+1. Percentage of official election notices published without errors and on time 100% 100% 100% 100% 100%

+Leg gislative:

+2. Percentage of agenda packets prepared and distributed five days

+before a Council meeting 100% 91%(A) 100% 100% Discontinue

+3. Percentage of minutes prepared for a

+City Council meeting without

+relevant errors of fact ^(B) 97%(C) $91\%^{(D)}$ >98% 100% >98%

+4. Percentage of legal hearing notices

+published and mailed within legal

+deadlines and per the City's noticing

+guidelines 96%(E) 100% 100% 100% 100%

+Ad ministrative/Support to Council:

+5. Percentage of Council service

+requests responded to within one

+working day of receipt 100% 100% 100% 100% 100%